-Special for the Armenian Weekly
+Special to the Armenian Weekly

 It is truly a sad reality that Levon Ter-Petrosyan’s name remains a relevant part of the Armenian political vernacular.